 Lyft and Uber have a strict policy about insurance coverage in an accident.
 A driver must have a rider in the car or be on their way to pick up a rider for the insurance to kick in.
 This means that an Uber or Lyft driver must have a passenger in their car or be on their way to pick up a passenger.
 There may still be insurance coverage if there is no passenger, but it will come under the lesser $50,000 policy instead of the $1,000,000 policy.

 Uber and Lyft will also deny coverage from their insurance policies if your driver does not have insurance.
 This can include situations where the driver had only normal non-commercial driver’s insurance since drivers are required to carry their own rideshare or commercial insurance.
-Our New York City Lyft and Uber accident attorneys can help you fight for just compensation.
+Our Broward County Uber and Lyft accident attorneys can help you fight for just compensation.

 Call Our Uber and Lyft Accident Attorney for Guidance and Advice

 If you were injured in an accident with a Lyft or Uber vehicle, you might have a few options for compensation.
 Our Queens car accident lawyers can help you decide which option is best for you.
-Call The Carrion Law Firm at (718) 841-0083 for a free case evaluation.
+Call the Jamaica, Queens Uber and Lyft accident lawyers at The Carrion Law Firm at (718) 841-0083 for a free case evaluation.